SpotLight: Shadow-Guided Object Relighting via Diffusion: Evaluation on 3D object compositing

 \subsection{Experimental results}

-\Cref{tab:quant_results} presents quantitative results comparing the various baselines (c.f. \cref{sec:baselines}) with two versions of \method (c.f. \cref{sec:eval-specifics}) on our ``reference-based'' dataset, where simulated ground truth is available (\cref{sec:eval-dataset}).
-Here, all methods are conditioned on the dominant light direction using their specific light parametrization (\cref{subsubsec:light-control}).
-It is worth noting that all three baselines (DiLightNet, IC-Light and Neural Gaffer) are given as input the ground truth object foreground and shadowed background, giving them a significant advantage. \Cref{fig:qual-results-refbased} shows qualitative results for each method.
+\Cref{tab:quant_results} presents quantitative results comparing the various baselines (c.f. \cref{sec:baselines}) with \method (c.f. \cref{sec:eval-specifics}) on our ``reference-based'' dataset, where the ground truth is available (\cref{sec:eval-dataset}).
+Here, all methods are conditioned on the ground truth dominant light direction using their specific light parametrization (\cref{sec:baselines}). \Cref{fig:qual-usercontrol} shows qualitative results for each method.
 We observe that \method with the ZeroComp backbone outperforms the baselines on quantitative metrics and produces visually superior results.